The Best Beauty and Fashion Deals This Week

 Mid-Season Sale features up to 50% off footwear and handbag styles, extra 10% off sale items when you purchase two items or more and 10% off regular-price items through April 13.

-20% off select Glowing Hollywood Beauty Kit items through April 6.
+Enjoy 50% off best-selling beauty icons in Charlotte's two new Mystery Boxes.
 No code needed.
 Free shipping and returns.

-Take an extra 30% off sale items with the code EXTRA30 through April 7.
+Save 30% on sandals with the code SANDALS30 at checkout through April 13.
 Free shipping on orders of $75 or more.
 Check out ET Style's favorite picks.

-30% off everything.
+30% off full-price items, 40% off swim through April 13 and for limited time only 50% to 70% off outlet items.
 Free shipping on orders of $40 or more.
 Free returns.

-Get 30% off everything and free shipping with the code DRSBFF30 through April 6.
+Take 25% off one pair, 30% off two pairs and 40% off three or more pairs with the code FEELGOOD through April 13.
+Free shipping.

 In addition to sale items, Rihanna's makeup line is offering weekly deals every Wednesday and Friday.
 Check back as ET Style will update you on the 24-hour discounts when they go live.
 Free shipping and returns.

-Buy three and get 30% off select basics with the code STOCKUP.
-Get 20% off your purchase of $65 or more using the Forever 21 app with the code APPDAY.
+Buy four pieces from the Spring Cleaning Event and get extra 40% off with the code GETMORE40.
+Buy three pieces and get extra 30% off with the code GETMORE30.
+Plus, buy three select basics and get 30% off with the code STOCKUP through April 9.
 Free shipping on orders of $50 or more.
+Check out ET Style's favorite picks.

-Get 15% off with the code CART15 at checkout for a limited time.
+Take 30% off sitewide with the code EASTER30 through April 14.
 Free shipping on orders over $49.
 Free returns.
 Check out ET Style's favorite picks.

-Take 50% off everything through April 6.
-No code needed.
+40% off everything with the code APRIL and extra 10% off with code FORYOU through April 13.
+Plus, shop Mystery Deals, not combinable with other offers, through April 13.
 Free shipping on orders of $25 or more and free returns.
-Apply for a GapCard and take extra 20% off everything with free shipping.

 25% off sitewide with the code STAYHEALTHY.